Balmoral School Calgary 1913-1914

 How the world has changed since Balmoral School came to be long ago, yet it’s still being put to good use.
 It’s been almost a hundred and ten years and still going strong.
 How many students?
 How many teachers?
 The number must be staggering, given the time frame involved.
 Lots of fond memories, we hope.

-Know more (new windows): Balmoral School Calgary and Sandstone Schools of Calgary.
+Know more (new tabs): Balmoral School Calgary and Sandstone Schools of Calgary.

 Be sure to stop by and browse plenty of fresh content posted regularly.